 Not far from there, the impressive St. Michael’s Mount can often be seen on the far side of Mount’s Bay.
 Passing through the pretty fishing village of Mousehole the route enters the busy resort of Newlyn and finally Penzance, the end of our longest tours.

-The walking on the SWCP is generally easy with well maintained footpaths and pleasant beaches, and the route never strays far from villages and towns.
-There is some slightly more challenging terrain between St Ives and Sennen Cove, but nothing that is beyond anybody with a reasonable level of fitness.
+The walking on the South West Coast Path is generally easy with well maintained footpaths and pleasant beaches and, for most sections, the route never strays far from villages and towns.
+The terrain between St Ives and Pendeen is more rugged and challenging, but is not beyond anybody with a reasonable level of fitness

-The highest point of of this section of the trail is only 110m above sea level and for the most part the route stays lower than 100m.
-However there are many ups and downs where the trail climbs from cliff height down to sea level and then back up again.
+The highest point of of this section of the trail is only 110m above sea level and in general the route stays well below 100m.
+However there are many ups and downs throughout the route where the trail climbs from cliff height down to sea level and then back up again.
 The total aggregate ascent adds up to approximately 5,300m over the route from Padstow to Penzance.